Don’t have time to read our full TouchBistro vs talech POS review? Here are the highlights:

 Where these two companies differ is that TouchBistro offers a few additional integration partners that help to support different venue types and operations.
 For instance, TouchBistro offers integrations with inventory management solutions like Freepour and BevCheck, which help venues like bars and breweries with advanced beverage management.
-And for restaurants with multiple venues, TouchBistro offers integrations with reporting software like Avero, which makes multi-venue reporting a breeze.
+And for restaurants in need of in-depth reporting on time and attendance system, integration with software like Avero can fill in the gaps.

 No TouchBistro vs talech POS review would be complete without looking at one very important factor: pricing.

 Starting at $69 USD / month for a single license

 Starter (best for cafes): $29 USD / per month +$29 / month for each additional device